andreasbj77/Projects/Master-thesis/index.md

 # Master-thesis

-Code - For the coding used in the thesis
+[Code](https://andreasbj77.github.io/Repository---Andreas-Borup-J-rgensen/Master-thesis/Code/)- For the coding used in the thesis

 Data - For the data used in the thesis